christinakim/christinakim.github.io/_posts/2021-04-11-scaling-laws-for-language-transfer-learning.md

 ![image](/images/posts/scaling-laws-for-language-transfer/comparing_1-effective.png)
 {: .imgContainer}
+*Fig 5.
+Comparing $D_f/D_e$ of a 16M parameter transformer model on Chinese, Spanish, and German* {: .image-caption}

 I find many of the same trends and relationships found in the Scaling Law for Transfer between text and code, between English and different languages.

-In the low data regime, pre-training is helpful across model sizes, but especially in small model sizes.
+In the low data regime, pre-training is helpful across model sizes, but especially in large model sizes.
 When using pre-trained models, model performance is *parameter limited*.
 Model performance is considering parameter limited when the loss continues to decrease as we increase the model size.
 Model performance is data limited when increasing the number of parameters does not impact the loss.
-This is evident in the figure below, which shows that as model size increased with a fixed dataset size of Chinese text to fine-tune on, models trained from scratch on Chinese did not improve while models that were pre-trained on English continue to achieve better performance.
+This is evident in the figure above, which shows that as model size increased with a fixed dataset size of Chinese text to fine-tune on, models trained from scratch on Chinese did not improve as much while models that were pre-trained on English improved more to achieve better performance.
 The flat lines indicate the performance is data limited, while the sloped lines indicates the performance is more limited by the number of parameters.

 Lastly, pre-trained models are more compute efficient than training from-scratch across dataset sizes.
 This is without accounting for the compute costs for the pre-trained model.
 ![image](/images/posts/scaling-laws-for-language-transfer/loss_v_compute_60M_transformer_500M_chinese.png)
 {: .imgContainer1}
+*Fig 6.
+Comparing the amount of compute of a 60M transformer trained from scratch and fine-tuned on 500M tokens of Chinese* {: .image-caption}

 ## Limitations
 There are important limitations of my work.
 First, I used the same BBPE GPT-2 tokenizer for all languages.
 This is extremely inefficient for the non-English languages since the tokenization requires more tokens to represent the language.
 For example, Chinese is upwards of 50K characters, while the BBPE tokenizer used a 50k vocab size.
 Second, my largest models could have been pre-trained for longer.
 For scaling law experiments, it's important to make sure models are in the correct regime, either convergence frontier, or compute frontier.
 Additionally, I was only able to do a limited hyperparameter sweep and learning rate schedules due to compute and time.
 I suspect the results found are very learning rate schedule dependent.
 Finally, my fine-tuning datasets were from different sources.
 This is important to note since my results maybe more specific to the distribution found in the dataset than the underlying language.